Engineering Lead Handbook

 An Engineering Lead is expected to:

-Whether it is a one-on-one or a 360 review, the Engineering Lead must define the objectives for their assigned developers to ensure they can level up and progress.
+Whether it is a One-on-One, Peers Feedback, or a Skill Appraisal, the Engineering Lead must define objectives or next steps for their assigned developers to ensure they can level up and constantly progress.

 In addition, an Engineering Lead must report performance issues and level up recommendations back to the CTO based on their assessments in their bi-weekly retrospectives.